Docs

 Metrics are created from measures on a data model.
 So before you can create a metric, you need add at least one data model to your project.
 Once you have a data model, you can create a metric by following these steps:

-1. Navigate to the metrics page from Metrics link in the left sidebar.
+1. Navigate to the metrics page from Metrics link in the left sidebar and select the Metric library tab.

-2. Click the Create metrics button in the top right of the metrics page.
+2. Click the New metric button in the top right of the metrics page.

-4. The metric editor will appear.
-From here you can edit the various aspects of the metric.
+3. The metric dialog with open will appear.
+From here you can configure the various aspects of the metric.

 • Name - The name of the metric.